 Passion for teaching and interest in the subject

 Interest in research work

-Some of the top institutions in India paying highest salary to assistant professor or lecturer are-
+Some of the top institutions in India paying the highest salary to an assistant professor or lecturer are:

 Apart from that, a college professor gets paid summer, winter and autumn holidays.
-Even some colleges offer accommodation to their teaching staff within the campus also.
-Some of the other perks include-conveyance and medical facilities.
+Some colleges offer accommodation to their teaching staff within the campus.
+Some of the other perks include conveyance and medical facilities.